 The Software Engineering program approaches student access and diversity as a continuum, beginning with K-12 outreach (Bush & Miller, 2017; Wilson et al, 2010) and bringing K-12 students onto campus to observe Software Engineering classes and students (Engle et al, 2006).
 The program ensures an approachable introductory course sequence for students with diverse backgrounds (Cohoon & Tychonievich, 2011), implements an authentic, hands-on, and world-relevant active learning experience (Eisenberg, 2017), cultivates a community of supportive peers through specific learning methods (Nagappan, 2013), and integrates professional exposure early in the curriculum, to support student career-readiness upon graduation.

 The Software Engineering program has, as its advantage, the ability to implement effective teaching and learning techniques, and experiences for knowledge creation, based on decades of prior research in engineering and computer science education.
-Furthermore, the engagement of real-world problems, elicited from local, regional and statewide businesses directly contributes to innovation, economic and cultural support of Oregon.
+Furthermore, the engagement of real-world problems, elicited from local, regional and statewide businesses, directly contributes to innovation, economic and cultural support of Oregon.

 Manner in which the program meets regional or statewide needs and enhances the state’s capacity to: